 You’ve made the healthiest choice for yourself, and that doesn’t involve seeing mom on Mother’s day.
 You may stay no contact forever but for now, a Hallmark holiday isn’t going to jeopardize your mental health.

 This is a very private, sometimes painful choice, but perhaps the best choice for you.
 The toxicity is just too much.
 Although the decision to go no contact is the healthiest for you at this time in your life, you still have a hard time feeling okay going against the pervasive cultural norm.

 Either way, this idealization of mothers paints both mothers and daughters into a corner.

 Wouldn’t it be great if daughters weren’t faced with the impossible choice of honoring their mothers at the expense of honoring themselves?

-What if we as a culture could honor all mothering relationships in all of its complexity and authentic beauty without the phony commercial overlay that restricts us all.
+What if we as a culture could honor all mothering relationships in all of their complexity and authentic beauty without the phony commercial overlay that restricts us all?

 To find out if you experience The Good Daughter Syndrome go here

 LOL I can SO relate!
 I never buy cards anymore.
 I haven’t for what seems like forever.
 I send a text message with a picture of flowers and say “Happy mother’s day xx”.
 The same for birthdays – both mum and dad (golf picture for dad).
 I stopped celebrating Christmas and Easter in 2006 for personal reasons and am SO HAPPY I DID.
 I hated Christmas so I was happy to have an excuse to stop it.
 I do a Kid’s Day thing every year in August so they still get their yearly presents, and that’s just me, my husband, my kids, and sometimes they invite a couple friends.

 This response is so great.
 I love it when people take their lives ( and relationships) into their own hands.
 And what do you know- the sky didn’t fall!
 Good for you.